monsoonmaelstrom/book2/book2.md

 I look down at Hazel.
 “She’s still the same.”

-“No,” Peter says from across the room, apparently having come back at some point.
+“No,” Peter disagrees from across the room, apparently having come back at some point.
 “She definitely looks better than she did.
 Less gray.”

 “Yeah,” Gavin agrees.
 “She looks a lot less like a corpse than she did when we left.”